Mateo-Lopez-Espejo/Mateo-Lopez-Espejo.github.io/content/pages/home.md

 effects is distributed across a population of neurons.
 For more details visit my [research page](https://mateo-lopez-espejo.github.io./pages/research.html).

+Currently I am interested in more integrative questions, like how perception and internal states interact to enact and update motor control, motor programs, and ultimately behavior.

 I am also a historical fencer, climber, biker, and a dubious [comedian](https://mateo-lopez-espejo.github.io./pages/testimonials.html), [poet](https://mateo-lopez-espejo.github.io./pages/musings.html) and philosopher.